ibm-solution-engineering/refarch-cloudnative-bff-socialreview/README.md

 Create Auto-Scaling service in your Bluemix space.

-`$ cf create-service Auto-Scaling free cloudnative-autoscale`
+`$ cf create-service Auto-Scaling free cloudnative-autoscale-socialreview`

 IBM API Connect developer toolkit provides integrated command line utility to deploy the Loopback application to Bluemix (as Cloud Foundry application) as well as publishing the APIs.
 To do this, you need to have your Bluemix API Connect service configured properly, if not, please reference the setup README at the root repository *https://github.com/ibm-cloud-architecture/refarch-cloudnative*